 The Institute for Indian Estate Planning and Probate (IIEPP), develops and oversees programs, both locally and nationally, that create legal opportunities for law students while serving within and on behalf of Native American communities.
 These programs include:

 The Indian Estate Planning Project - Summer Internship

-For the past eight summers, the Indian Estate Planning Project has provided estate planning services to tribal members throughout Washington, Oregon, Idaho, and Montana.
+For the past 10 summers, the Indian Estate Planning Project has provided estate planning services to tribal members throughout Washington, Oregon, Idaho, and Montana.
 Indian estate planning has become particularly complex with the American Indian Probate Reform Act taking effect in 2006.

 Few law student summer internships offer this level and quality of direct client involvement while also serving communities that would otherwise go without these essential services.

 The summer Indian Estate Planning Project provides exceptional direct client experiences and places specially trained second and third year law students from ABA accredited schools on Indian reservations throughout Washington, Oregon, Idaho, and Montana.
 The Project is seeking to expand its services to include additional tribal communities both nationally and throughout the Pacific Northwest.
 The Project provides these services at no cost to clients and without regard to clients' income.

 The interns attend a one week, fully paid, training session at Seattle University School of Law on the history of federal laws and policies creating trust lands and fractionation, trust and non-trust estate planning under federal, state and tribal laws, the federal probate process, the American Indian Probate Reform Act, will drafting and working within reservation communities.
 Upon completing the training, the interns provide 10 weeks of full-time estate planning legal services to tribal members on a designated reservation, under the direct supervision of licensed attorneys.